Automating schema drift detection between source and graph

 violations.append(f"MISSING_PROPERTY: {label}.{prop}")

-elif not any(t in live_props[prop] for t in expected_types):
+elif not any(t in live[prop] for t in expected_types):

 if r_type not in graph_schema["relationships"]: